 The Customer Service representative I talked to told me that the memory foam layer in the I-10 makes it a firmer mattress than a popular model like the P-5, which contains only PlushFit foam.

-You Want To Be Able To Switch Things Up.
+Those Who Want To Be Able To Switch Things Up.
 Customization is the name of the game with the I-10 mattress.
-In addition to adjusting your support with your own air chamber, the reverse comfort layer is separated into two pieces.
-This way, you can decide if you want to sleep on PlushFit foam or memory foam, and your partner can do the same.
+In addition to adjusting the support with the own air chamber, the reverse comfort layer is separated into two pieces.
+This way, people can decide if they want to sleep on PlushFit foam or memory foam, and their partner can do the same.

-You Sleep Hot.
+People Who Sleep Hot.
 There is temperature regulating technology built into the mattress top of the I-10 mattress.
-Outlast Technology (the same kind found in Slumber Cloud’s Dry Line Protector and the I-8 mattress surface) is designed to pull heat away from your body and re-distribute it during the night so you sleep comfortably.
+Outlast Technology (the same kind found in Slumber Cloud’s Dry Line Protector and the I-8 mattress surface) is designed to pull heat away from the body and re-distribute it during the night so people sleep comfortably.

-You Might Not Want To Consider This Mattress If:
+Who Might Not Want To Consider This Mattress:

 Most Common Pieces Of Praise

 The I-10 mattress truly is designed with couples in mind.
 The mattress only comes with dual air chambers, which means that each individual can control the firmness and support of his/her side of the bed.
 With the reverse comfort foam layer, the individual can also decide if he/she wants to sleep on memory foam or PlushFit foam.